Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 ```

 The final rule for controls is that they must supply the field current value in a DOM element that has a `value`
-property and the `id` property set to the value of `fieldHtmlId` Freemarker variable.
+property and the `id` property set to the value of `fieldHtmlId` FreeMarker variable.

 For advanced controls, that is, association, date, period, and so on, this usually requires a hidden `form` field.